What do you use to aim your AR-15?

 2. USMC 36/300 Yards

-At 350 yards, you can still hit a man in the belly if you aim at his chest.
-You have a 5-inch drop from your point of aim.
-You can still very effectively engage a target out to this 350 yards.
-The USMC zero is best for more extended range shooting.
+At 350-yards, you can still hit a man in the belly if you aim at his chest — you’ll just see a 5-inch drop from your point of aim.
+So you can still effectively engage a target out to 350-yards.

-At closer ranges, it’s beneficial.
-At closer ranges, from 100 to 250ish, you’ll be hitting high, but still within 5 inches of your zero.
+At closer ranges, from 100 to 250ish, you’ll hit high, but still within 5-inches of your zero.

 3. The Army’s 25/300 Meters Zero

-Anywho the Army’s zero is similar to the USMC’s and offers very similar range potential to the USMC’s.
-It offers slightly less range than the USMC’s MPBR zero and is a little less precise.
+Anywho the Army’s zero is comparable to the USMC, offering similar range potential.
+That said, it brings slightly less range than the USMC’s MPBR zero.
+So, it can be a little less precise.

-Between 25 and 300 meters, the zero will give you 6 inches of flight variance compared to the USMC’s less than 5.
-The Army method is easy to use if meters are your game, and it’s nice and easy numbers for zeroing purposes.
+Between 25- and 300-meters, the zero will give you 6-inches of flight variance compared to the USMC’s less than 5.

 What about my AR in .300 Blackout?
 Or 7.62×39?
 What about my Mk 18 with a 10.3-inch barrel?